graphql/graphql-spec/spec/Section 6 -- Execution.md

 type is also wrapped in a `Non-Null`, the field error continues to propagate upwards.

-When a field error is raised inside `ExecuteDeferredFragment` or `ExecuteStreamField`, the defer and stream payloads act as error boundaries.
+When a field error is raised inside `ExecuteDeferredGroupedFieldSets` or `ExecuteStreamField`, the defer and stream payloads act as error boundaries.
 That is, the null resulting from a `Non-Null` type cannot propagate outside of the boundary of the defer or stream payload.

-If a field error is raised while executing the selection set of a fragment with the `defer` directive, causing a {null} to propagate to the object containing this fragment, the {null} should not propagate any further.
-In this case, the associated Defer Payload's `data` field must be set to {null}.
+If a field error is raised while executing the selection set of a fragment with the `defer` directive, causing a {null} to propagate to the object containing this fragment, the {null} should not be sent to the client, as this will overwrite existing data.
+In this case, the associated Defer Payload's `completed` entry must include the causative errors, whose presence indicated the failure of the payload to be included within the final reconcilable object.

 For example, assume the `month` field is a `Non-Null` type that raises a field
 error: